Cray-HPE/docs-csm/install/deploy_final_ncn.md

     1. Set the variables.

-        **IMPORTANT:** The variables you set depend on whether or not you customized the default NCN images.
+        **IMPORTANT:** The variables you set depend on whether you customized the default NCN images.
 The most common procedures that involve customizing the images are [Configuring NCN Images to Use Local Timezone](../operations/node_management/Configure_NTP_on_NCNs.md#configure_ncn_images_to_use_local_timezone) and
         [Changing NCN Image Root Password and SSH Keys](../operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md).